-In addition, please note that, on 18 April 2018, the Swiss Federal Council adopted "The National Strategy for the Protection of Switzerland against Cyber Risks" which will certainly impact all sectors in Switzerland.

-3.2 Are there any specific legal requirements in relation to cybersecurity applicable to organisations in: (a) the financial services sector; and (b) the telecommunications sector?

-- (a) Yes, Article 14 of the Financial Market Infrastructure Act (FMIA) requires financial market infrastructures (i.a. stock exchanges, trading facilities, payment systems) to operate robust IT systems which are appropriate for their activities, provide for effective emergency arrangements, ensure the continuity of business activity, and provide for measures to protect the integrity and confidentiality of information regarding their participants and their transactions.
-Article 3f of the Banking Act and Article 12 paragraph 4 of the Ordinance on Banks require banks to implement appropriate risk management, including an internal control system, in order to detect, limit and monitor, i.a., relevant operational risks.
-These requirements are specified in the recently updated FINMA Circular 2008/21 "Operational Risks - Banks" where the minimum details of a cyber risk management concept to be implemented based on international standards are outlined (protection of processes/IT systems/sensitive data, detection and recording of cyberattacks, remedial measures, recovery of normal operations, regular vulnerability analysis and penetration testing).
-FINMA Circulars are not legally binding, but they elaborate the regulator's intended enforcement practice and are regularly accepted and complied with by the industry. - According to Article 29 paragraph 2 of the Financial Market Supervision Act (FINMASA), FINMA has to be informed about any Incident that is of substantial importance to supervision, which can include Incidents that could have a negative impact on the reputation or operation of the financial institution or the financial centre of Switzerland.
-Pursuant to Articles 45 and 46 FINMASA, the wilful provision of false information to FINMA or failing to make a mandatory report to FINMA can be punished with a custodial sentence of up to three years or a monetary penalty and, in cases of negligence, with a fine of up to CHF 250,000.
-In case of a serious infringement of the supervisory provisions, the licence of a supervised person or entity can, according to Article 37 FINMASA, be revoked, its recognition withdrawn or its registration cancelled. - (b) On the basis of Article 96 paragraph 2 of the Ordinance on Telecommunications Services (OTS), OFCOM has published a currently non-binding "Guideline on Security and Availability of Telecommunications Infrastructures and Services" recommending telecommunications service providers to implement, monitor and update: (i) an information security management system as described in the international standards relating to information security, such as ISO/IEC 27001:2005 and ITU-T X.1051; (ii) a business continuity plan; and (iii) a disaster recovery plan, and to comply with international security recommendations in the ICT sector, such as the "ETSI White Paper No. 1 - Security for ICT" and the "ITU-T ICT Security Standards Roadmap".
+- 3.2 Are there any specific legal requirements in relation to cybersecurity applicable to organisations in: (a) the financial services sector; and (b) the telecommunications sector? - Yes, Article 14 of the Financial Market Infrastructure Act (a) (FMIA) requires financial market infrastructures (i.a. stock exchanges, trading facilities, payment systems) to operate robust IT systems which are appropriate for its activities, provide for effective emergency arrangements, ensure the continuity of the business activity, and provide for measures to protect the integrity and confidentiality of information regarding its participants and their transactions.
+Article 3f of the Banking Act and Article 12 paragraph 4 of the Ordinance on Banks require banks to implement an appropriate risk management, including an internal control system, in order to detect, limit and monitor, i.a., relevant operational risks.
+These requirements are specified in the recently updated FINMA-Circular 2008/21 "Operational Risks - Banks" where the minimum details of a cyber risk management concept to be implemented based on international standards are outlined (protection of processes/IT systems/ sensitive data, detection and recording of cyberattacks, remedial measures, recovery of normal operations, regular vulnerability analysis and penetration testing).
+FINMA-Circulars are not legally binding, but they elaborate the regulator's intended enforcement practice and are regularly accepted and complied with by the industry.

+According to Article 29 paragraph 2 of the Financial Market Supervision Act (FINMASA), FINMA has to be informed about any Incident that is of substantial importance to the supervision, which can include Incidents that could have a negative impact on the reputation or operation of the financial institution or the financial centre of Switzerland.
+Pursuant to Articles 45 and 46 FINMASA, the wilful provision of false information to FINMA or failing to make a mandatory report to FINMA can be punished with a custodial sentence of up to three years or a monetary penalty, and in cases of negligence with a fine of up to CHF 250,000.
+In case of a serious infringement of the supervisory provisions, the licence of a supervised person or entity, can according to Article 37 FINMASA, be revoked, its recognition withdrawn or its registration cancelled.

+(b) On the basis of Article 96 paragraph 2 of the Ordinance on Telecommunications Services (OTS), OFCOM has published a currently non-binding "Guideline on Security and Availability of Telecommunications Infrastructures and Services" recommending telecommunications service providers to implement, monitor and update (i) an information security management system as described in the international standards relating to information security, such as ISO/IEC 27001:2005 and ITU-T X.1051, (ii) a business continuity plan, and (iii) a disaster recovery plan, and to comply with international security recommendations in the ICT sector, such as the "ETSI White Paper No. 1 - Security for ICT" and the "ITU-T ICT Security Standards Roadmap".
 OFCOM has the competence to declare the mentioned guideline to be binding.

-Article 96 OTS prescribes the obligation of telecommunications service providers to immediately inform OFCOM of disruptions in the operation of their networks which (potentially) affect at least 30,000 customers (landline, over-the-top, broadcasting) or 25 transmitter sites (mobile communications).
-OFCOM requires the operators to include in the report, i.a., a description of the disruption, the categories of causes (cable rupture, energy/ hardware/software/human failure, cyberattack, malicious interference), and the measures taken to end the disruption.
+Article 96 OTS prescribes the obligation of telecommunications service providers to immediately inform OFCOM of disruptions in the operation of their networks which (potentially) affect at least 30,000 customers (landline, OTT, broadcasting) or 25 transmitter sites (mobile communications).
+OFCOM requires the operators to include in the report, i.a., a description of the disruption, the categories of causes (cable rupture, energy/hardware/software/human failure, cyberattack, malicious interference) and the measures taken to end the disruption.
 Pursuant to Article 53 of the Telecommunications Act, anyone who infringes any provision of the telecommunications legislation, such as the reporting obligation under Article 96 OTS, is liable to a fine not exceeding CHF 5,000.